pezacide/devops-lab/README.md

-This is the complete content for a **README.md** file.
-You can create a new file in your project called `README.md`, paste this in, and GitHub (or any Markdown viewer) will render it into a professional, easy-to-follow technical manual.

----

 # 🚀 Zero-to-DevOps: The Complete Beginner's Guide

 Welcome to the Cloud!
 This guide will take you from a blank screen to a live, scalable web application running on **Google Kubernetes Engine (GKE)**.